Harvey Milk: Castro Street

 Since the end of World War II, the major port city of San Francisco had been home to a sizable number of gay men who had been expelled from the military and decided to stay rather than return to their hometowns and face ostracism.
-By 1969 the Kinsey Institute believed San Francisco had more gay people per capita than any other American city; when the National Institute of Mental Health asked the institute to survey homosexuals, the Institute chose San Francisco as its focus.
+By 1969, the Kinsey Institute believed San Francisco had more gay people per capita than any other American city.
+When the National Institute of Mental Health asked the institute to survey homosexuals, the Institute chose San Francisco as its focus.
 Milk and McKinley were among the thousands of gay men attracted to San Francisco.
 McKinley was a stage manager for Tom O'Horgan, a director who started his career in experimental theater, but soon graduated to much larger Broadway productions.
 They arrived in 1969 with the Broadway touring company of Hair.
 McKinley was offered a job in the New York City production of Jesus Christ Superstar, and their tempestuous relationship came to an end.
 The city appealed to Milk so much that he decided to stay, working at an investment firm.
 In 1970, increasingly frustrated with the political climate after the U.S. invasion of Cambodia, Milk let his hair grow long.
 When told to cut it, he refused and was fired.

 Milk drifted from California to Texas to New York, without a steady job or plan.
 In New York City he became involved with O'Horgan's theater company as a "general aide", signing on as associate producer for Lenny and for Eve Merriam's Inner City.
 The time he had spent with the cast of flower children wore away much of Milk's conservatism.
 A contemporary New York Times story about O'Horgan described Milk as "a sad eyed man—another aging hippie with long, long hair, wearing faded jeans and pretty beads".
 Craig Rodwell read the description of the formerly uptight man and wondered if it could be the same person.
 One of Milk's Wall Street friends worried that he seemed to have no plan or future, but remembered Milk's attitude: "I think he was happier than at any time I had ever seen him in his entire life."
-Rosa von Praunheim's documentary short film Homosexuals in New York shows Milk exuberant as a protester on Christopher Street Day 1971 in New York.
+Rosa von Praunheim's documentary short film Homosexuals in New York shows Milk exuberant as a protester on Christopher Street Day 1971 in New York City.
 Milk met Scott Smith, 18 years his junior, and began another relationship.
 Milk and Smith returned to San Francisco, where they lived on money they had saved.
 In March 1973, after a roll of film Milk left at a local shop was ruined, he and Smith opened a camera store on Castro Street with their last $1,000.